BLS RABe 525: Refit program

 Between 2015 and 2019, BLS modernised its entire Nina fleet.
-The 1st class is no longer be in the high-floor compartment, but has been moved to the low-floor area.
+The 1st class is no longer in the high-floor compartment, but has been moved to the low-floor area.
 The lighting has also been adapted so that all compartments are well lit.
 The toilets were also be slightly adapted.
 A standing area was created in 2nd class and the colour scheme inside and outside the vehicles was standardised so that all trains have the same design.
 The refit was completed in June 2019.

 Named units

 BLS initially named the NINA after bodies of water.
 Later, "Wankdorf" was added as a stop and "Konolfingen" was the first place with a coat of arms.
 After the refit, two more NINAs were baptised with the coats of arms of towns.

 Only the baptised vehicles are listed: